dpball/supremecourt/README.md

 ### Market Making & the Odds Allocation Algorithm

-Traditional orderbooks are dependent on large amounts of liquidity.
-As we intend for users to be able to generate their own prediction markets, it would not be viable to expect them to provide sufficient liquidity to allow for an orderbook model.
+Orderbook based DEXes have not been widely adopted yet due to the high throughput they would require.
+In practical terms, orderbook based DEXes are highly inefficient in terms of gas.

 We shall take advantage of the features provided by automated market makers to allow a user to make a prediction regardless of the pre-existing liquidity.
-There are many different algorithms available but we have chosen to use a modified LMSR (logarithmic market scoring rule) to generate a fair price for any market.
+There are many different algorithms available but we have chosen to use a modified LMSR ([logarithmic market scoring rule](https://www.cs.cmu.edu/~./sandholm/liquidity-sensitive%20automated%20market%20maker.teac.pdf)) to generate a fair price for any market.

 These algorithms allow for dynamic price discovery without any pre-determined notion of the starting odds and can be implemented in a manner that minimises the losses in the case of large payouts.
 Morover, the algorithm is calibrated such that it is expected to generate a profit to the GAMEMASTER.

 ### Future Features

+- Setting odds after an initial position
-- CashOut function
+- CashOut function for users to sell back their bets to the market.
-- ChainLink Oracle for API
+- ChainLink Oracle for API based bets.